MrXcitement/ScoopBucket/README.md

 Personal bucket for [Scoop](https://scoop.sh), the Windows command-line installer.
 This bucket contains a small selection of tools that are not in the official Scoop buckets.
+To add bucket, type `scoop bucket add MrXcitement https://github.com/MrXcitement/ScoopBucket` from Powershell.

 Tool | Description | Website
 -- | -- | --
-pipx | A utility to install Python programs as standalone apps | https://pypa.github.io/pipx/
+[pipx](./bucket/pipx.json) | A utility to install Python programs as standalone apps | https://pypa.github.io/pipx/
+[johns-background-switcher](./bucket/johns-background-switcher.json) | John’s Background Switcher: periodically changes the background image on your Windows computer to something awesome | https://johnsad.ventures/software/backgroundswitcher/windows/

 ## How do I install these manifests?